 To avoid the progression of gingivitis to gum disease, we recommend patients brush their teeth at least twice a day.
 Additionally, flossing helps avoid significant plaque build-up in the hard-to-reach places of your smile.
 Patients who smoke are also more likely to develop gum disease.

-There are medical conditions and certain medications that can increase your risk for gum disease.
+Medical conditions and certain medications can increase your risk for gum disease.
 Discuss your health history, lifestyle habits, and factors that can impact your oral health when you visit with us.
-This enables our dental care team to provide treatment personalized to your unique needs.
+This enables our team to provide treatment personalized to your unique needs.

 What causes gum disease?

-Gum disease, also known as periodontitis, is an infection of the tissues that surround and support your teeth.
+Gum disease is an infection of the tissues that surround and support your teeth.
 Plaque forms on teeth when people don’t properly care for them causing the infection.
 Plaque buildup is commonly caused by lack of brushing and flossing on a regular basis.

 How long do bleeding gums last?

 If you take care of your bleeding gums at home, you should see an improvement in the problem within three to ten days.
-If you want your gums to heal, you need to floss at least once a day and brush at least twice a day.
+For your gums to heal, you need to floss at least once a day and brush at least twice a day.
 Oral hygiene is crucial to gum health.

 How long does it take to treat gum disease?

-After a few days of treatment, you should start to feel better, but it could take longer for all of your symptoms to go away.
+You should start to feel better after a few days of treatment, but it could take longer for all your symptoms to go away.
 Gingivitis normally heals itself within 10-14 days.
 Treatment time may increase if your case of gingivitis is more severe.

 Schedule an Appointment Online Today

-Are you experiencing some or all of the symptoms of gum disease?
-Call us or schedule an appointment today.
-Dr. Huckin is happy to address any and all of your dental concerns and provide the appropriate treatment if necessary.
+Are you experiencing some or all the symptoms of gum disease?
+Call us at 214-216-6577 or schedule an appointment today.
+Dr. Huckin is happy to address any and all your dental concerns and provide the most relevant treatments.